 It doesn’t get much more unique and one-of-a-kind in the elaborate rooms at The Madonna Inn in San Luis Obispo in California which is why this location is on my bucket list.

-Another bucket list property, especially if you love roadside attractions, if you’re lucky enough to snag a stay at the Dog Bark Park Inn in Idaho, they even have room for your four-legged friend.
+Another bucket list property, especially if you love roadside attractions, is the Dog Bark Park Inn in Idaho, they even have room for your four-legged friend.